Logo

 • Lock-up terms.

-• Whether the annual percentage yield rate can change.
+• Annual percentage yield (APY) and whether the rate can change.

 Staking rewards can look straightforward on paper, but the real risk profile depends on lock-ups, validator performance, and the platform’s ability to protect client assets.